olajhidey/docker-python/README.md

-# docker-python
+# A simple Dockerised Python Project
-A simple dockerised python application
+This repo returns a simple python dockerised project.

 ## Getting started
 Open your terminal and run the below command